Gemini-HUN/Bot_parts_global_localization/README.md

 ### Installation Note

-The original DLC installer is known to may cause compatibility issues or crashes on some systems.
+The original DLC installer is known to cause compatibility issues or crashes on some systems.

-For best compatibility, use the extracted `.package` file as a regular Spore mod instead of running the original installer.
+For better compatibility, install the extracted `.package` file as a regular Spore mod instead.

 **This repository does not include the original EA files.**